Things to Do in Burnsville NC Guide

-For a taste of what the local art scene has to offer today, visit the gallery on W Main St in Burnsville or make plans to attend the annual Toe River Arts Fall Studio Tour, which takes place on November 12-14 in 2021.
+For a taste of what the local art scene has to offer today, visit the gallery on W Main St in Burnsville or make plans to attend the annual Toe River Arts Fall Studio Tours, which take place on November 10-12 in 2023.

 8. Hike to Roaring Fork Falls

 Though not quite as awe-inspiring as Crabtree Falls, Roaring Fork Falls ranks among the best Burnsville waterfalls thanks to its picturesque setting and the remarkably easy hike required to reach it.

 Located just two miles from the Blue Ridge Parkway in the Pisgah National Forest (next to the Mount Mitchell Golf Club Resort), the Roaring Creek Falls trail starts at the gated entrance to the Busick Work Center.